MicrosoftDocs/powerbi-docs/articles/powerbi-power-bi-apps-for-mobile-devices.md

    ms.topic="article"
    ms.tgt_pltfrm="NA"
    ms.workload="powerbi"
-   ms.date="02/18/2016"
+   ms.date="03/28/2016"
    ms.author="maggies"/>

 # Power BI apps for mobile devices

 Stay connected to your data from anywhere, anytime with the Power BI mobile apps.
-Try viewing and interacting with your Power BI dashboards on your mobile device &#151; be it iOS (iPad or iPhone), Android phone, or Windows 10 device.
+Try viewing and interacting with your Power BI dashboards on your mobile device &#151; be it iOS (iPad or iPhone), Apple Watch, Android phone, or Windows 10 device.

 See [what's new in the Power BI mobile apps](powerbi-mobile-whats-new-in-the-mobile-apps.md).